BitcoinBR 1-Day Trading Volume Tops $0.02 (BTCBR)

-BitcoinBR (BTCBR) traded 112.5% higher against the US dollar during the 1 day period ending at 19:00 PM ET on August 24th.
-During the last seven days, BitcoinBR has traded up 495,409.3% against the US dollar.
-BitcoinBR has a total market cap of $483,328.63 and approximately $0.02 worth of BitcoinBR was traded on exchanges in the last day.
-One BitcoinBR token can currently be bought for about $0.0005 or 0.00000001 BTC on popular exchanges.
+BitcoinBR (BTCBR) traded down 8.2% against the US dollar during the 24 hour period ending at 9:00 AM ET on August 28th.
+BitcoinBR has a market capitalization of $840,479.90 and $0.02 worth of BitcoinBR was traded on exchanges in the last 24 hours.
+One BitcoinBR token can currently be purchased for $0.0008 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last week, BitcoinBR has traded up 861,561.4% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.